Call American Express customer service at (800) 528-4800 and request a PIN, if you don’t already have one.

 The Hilton Credit Card gives you a 25-day grace period to avoid paying interest on your purchases.
 The grace period runs from the end of the billing period until the card’s payment due date.
 You won’t owe any interest as long as you pay your balance in full during that timeframe.
 Should you decide to carry a balance on your Hilton Credit Card, it will accumulate interest daily at the card’s regular APR. … read full answer

 Cash advances are costly.
-They usually come with both a cash advance fee and high APR that starts accruing the moment you take out the advance.
+They usually come with both a cash advance fee and high APR that starts accruing interest immediately, with no grace period.

-Cash advance limit.
-There is a maximum percentage that you can use for cash advances against your credit limit.
+Cash advance limit: There is a maximum percentage that you can use for cash advances from your entire credit limit.
 It varies based on the issuer, but it typically is 20% of your credit line.

-How to get a cash advance.
-You can get a cash advance at an ATM or at a local bank.
-A PIN is normally required for cash advances.
+How to get a cash advance: You can get a cash advance at an ATM or at a local bank.
+A PIN is normally required for taking out a cash advance at an ATM.
+Plus, a government-issued ID is required for getting a cash advance at a local bank.

 However, it would be best to avoid taking out a cash advance, unless you have absolutely no choice.
 If you must take out a cash advance, your best bet is to find a credit card that offers no cash advance fee and a lower APR.
-A good option is the PenFed Platinum Rewards.
-It offers a 0% cash advance fee and an APR of 17.99%.
+A good option is the PenFed Platinum Rewards Visa Signature® Card.
+It has a 0% cash advance fee and an APR of 17.99%.

 Here are some good credit cards with no cash advance fees and low APRs: